 To qualify as a QSA, an individual must meet information security education requirements and receive appropriate training from the PCI Security Standards Council.
 They must also be full-time employees of an approved PCI security and auditing firm and be re-certified annually.

 Because the quality of PCI DSS validation assessments can have a significant impact on the application of the security measures and controls, the qualification requirements they must meet are demanding and detailed.
 Once an applicant has been accepted by the PCI SSC, they then have to complete the two-day QSA training course and pass an open-book exam.
 They will then receive official certification.

 How Do They Interact with Internal Security Assessors?

-Internal Security Assessor (ISA) sponsor companies are organisations that have been qualified by the PCI SCC.
-The council runs an Internal Security Assessor Programme, which gives employees of ISA sponsor companies the opportunity to receive training and earn a qualification.
+Internal Security Assessor (ISA) sponsor companies are organizations that have been qualified by the PCI SCC.
+The council runs an Internal Security Assessor Program, which gives employees of ISA sponsor companies the opportunity to receive training and earn a qualification.

-The aim of this training is to improve the organisation’s understanding of PCI DSS and the requirements they must meet to be compliant.
-It will also help to improve an organisation’s interactions with Qualified Security Assessors and enhance the reliability, quality and consistency of PCI DSS self-assessments.
+The aim of this training is to improve the organization’s understanding of PCI DSS and the requirements they must meet to be compliant.
+It will also help to improve an organization’s interactions with Qualified Security Assessors and enhance the reliability, quality and consistency of PCI DSS self-assessments.
 The result is the proper and consistent application of PCI DSS measures and controls.